 Upham Woods Outdoor Learning Center provides educational opportunities to youth, youth leaders, and adults through programs focused on environmental and leadership education.

 Operating since 1941, Upham Woods is a model residential outdoor learning center, managed by the University of Wisconsin-Extension.
-The center sits on a prime location on the Wisconsin River, two miles north of the Wisconsin Dells, offering an excellent “river classroom” to study the both the natural and cultural history of Wisconsin.
-The center rests on 310 total acres of forested land, including a 210-acre island called “Blackhawk Island.”
+The center sits on a prime location on the Wisconsin River, two miles north of the Wisconsin Dells, offering an excellent “river classroom” to study both the natural and cultural history of Wisconsin.
+The center rests on 318 total acres of forested land, including a 210-acre island called “Blackhawk Island.”
 The facility consists of 14 buildings including a fully equipped nature center and a raptor enclosure housing educational birds of prey.
 The center supplies lodging for 200 people, meals, and outdoor education year-round for youth and youth leaders, including environmental lesson plans, summer camp programming, leadership workshops and other conferences.
-Upham Woods employs four full time administrative staff and five full-time seasonal teaching naturalists.

 “Find Environmental Education in Your Community,” a video project made possible by North American Association of Environmental Educators, Wisconsin Association for Environmental Education, Environmental Protection Agency, and University of Wisconsin-Extension.
 Check out the video here.